 A biography is similar to a history, but in this case the subject is specifically a person, whether living or deceased.
 For the purposes of this class, biographies should focus on people of some note or fame, since doing research on people who are not at least mildly well-known could be difficult.
-But again, as with histories, there are specific and irrefutable facts that can help provide an overview of someone's life, such as dates that President Lincoln was born (February 12, 1809) and died (April 15, 1865) and the years he was in office as president (1861-1865).
+There is also the question of "why?"
+The subject of the biography should have some connection, impact, or role in the audience's lives.
+For example, Charles Drew; he invented the "blood bank," a modern institution we cannot imagine living without.
+He has a fascinating life story and an urban myth surrounding his tragic death.

+As with histories, there are specific and irrefutable facts that can help provide an overview of someone's life, such as dates that President Lincoln was born (February 12, 1809) and died (April 15, 1865) and the years he was in office as president (1861-1865).
 This might be a good place to address research and support.
 The basic dates of Abraham Lincoln's life could be found in multiple sources and you would not have to cite the source in that case.
 But it you use the work of a specific historian to explain how Lincoln was able to win the presidency in the tumultuous years before the Civil War, that would need a citation of that author and the publication.